 How to Prepare

 All in-person Writing Center locations are CLOSED due to COVID-19.
-Please check back soon for more information regarding the Winter 2021 semester.
+Please visit our Online Services page to learn more about the virtual consultation options available to you.

 Whether you're browsing through our site or have booked your first appointment, scroll through the information below to see how to prepare for coming to your appointment, what your consultation may look like, and what happens after you finish your session.